 Processing fees are also a huge consideration.
 Each time you swipe the card, the credit card processor is going to take a cut: either a flat fee per swipe, a percentage of the transaction, or both.
 State rules vary on whether this can charged to the client (and taken out of the swiped amount) or whether it must be covered by you — out of a separate business account, since you can’t co-mingle funds in your trust account.

 And if that isn’t confusing enough, angry clients may try to do a chargeback with their credit card company: if your processor isn’t lawyer-friendly, they may pull it out of your trust account, regardless of whether you’ve already taken some of that client’s original funds out for bills or fees.
 That is, quite obviously, bad, and likely an ethics violation.
 (Some advise putting a provision in your retainer that requires a client to address a fee dispute with you prior to going to their credit card company.)

-Choosing a credit card processor
+Choosing a company to process credit cards

 Until 2013, the answer was simply no. Regardless of what the state ethics rules were, credit card companies prohibited this charge in their merchant agreements.
 Now, however, they’ve lifted that ban and you are free to pass along that 2.89% (or whatever their cut is) to the client — if your state ethics rules allow it.
 The rules here are incredibly varied amongst the state bars, with the trend in more recent years being to allow you to pass along the fees.

 Here are two examples of how states fall on the issue, with the caveat that you need to check for the latest opinions from your state, as they may have come to their senses in the meantime: